Study in Cuba

 Unfortunately, getting there at all is the problem.
-The U.S. maintains a 40-year-old travel ban on Cuba for its citizens, egged on today by old cold warriors and an influential Cuban-American lobby in Miami.
-President Bush recently announced he would veto any Congressional attempt to repeal the ban.
+At the time of this writing, the U.S. maintains a 40-year-old travel ban on Cuba for its citizens, egged on today by old cold warriors and an influential Cuban-American lobby in Miami.
+President Bush announced he would veto any Congressional attempt to repeal the ban during before I arrived.

 The problem with all of these options is that they are more expensive than independently traveling to the island, and they may include silly “suggestions” or living requirements that hamper the actual experience.
 Some Americans on a university program complained that they were forced to live together and could only travel in groups.
 Applying for an individual OFAC educational licence is reportedly much more difficult, and none of the Americans I met who had (or claimed to have) one could offer any reason why theirs had been approved and others had not.